tenebrisnox/digitalgarden/src/site/notes/OPEN/Education/English Teaching Reading List.md

 Literacy: Reading the Word & the World - by Freire & Macedo (1987)

 How Texts Teach What Readers Learn - by Margaret Meek (1988)

+## Additionally, I need to read:

+Toward a Theory of Instruction - by Jerome Bruner (1966) Common Knowledge - by D. Edwards and N. Mercer (1987)